Bohm's two-run single lifts Phillies over Red Sox

 Alec Bohm hit a two-run single with two outs in the bottom of the seventh inning to lift the host Philadelphia Phillies past the Boston Red Sox 6-5 in the first game of a doubleheader on Tuesday.

-Bohm finished with three hits and four RBI for the Phillies, who improved to 21-17.
+Bohm finished with three hits and a career-high four RBI for the Phillies, who improved to 21-17.

 Didi Gregorius homered, singled, walked and scored three runs.